tkirill/tc-bisect/README.md

 2. Shutdown the TeamCity server.
 3. Copy the zip archive with the plugin into the <TeamCity Data Directory>/plugins directory.
 4. Start the TeamCity server: the plugin files will be unpacked and processed automatically.
 The plugin will be available in the Plugins List in the Administration area.
+5. Add bisect build trigger to configuration where you want to run bisects.
+To do this go to the Triggers sections of the Build Configuration Settings page and click "Add build trigger".

+Now you can open some failed build in selected configuration and if this build contains multiple changes you will see Bisect tab.

 [tc-plugin-install-doc]: https://confluence.jetbrains.com/display/TCD9/Installing+Additional+Plugins "Installing Additional Plugins"